 To dive deeper into every aspect of developing your business on Outschool:

-- Explore this training module for tips on managing your income, understanding the learner market, and more.
+- Explore this learning course for tips on managing your income, understanding the learner market, and more.

 Find what works for you and start promoting those classes!